Bye-laws and Charter

 Download our latest Bye-laws (PDF, 3.5MB)

 The RSA is a membership organisation whose membership make (unless waived) a charitable subscription fee which contributes to the charitable work of the RSA.
 As a Fellow of the RSA an individual is entitled to use the post-nominal ‘FRSA’ designation.
-All Fellows are expected to follow the RSA Fellows Charter.
+All Fellows are expected to follow the RSA Fellows Charter and the code of conduct.

 A royal charter is a formal document issued by a monarch as letters patent, granting a right or power to an individual or a body corporate.
 A Royal Charter changes a body from a collection of individuals to a single legal entity and predates more modern forms of collective entities such as modern day companies and corporations.
 Once incorporated by Royal Charter, amendments to the Charter require Privy Council approval.